-REPORTING PERSON: Refers to the person who is reporting that they are aware of or have witnessed sexual misconduct as defined in this policy.
+REPORTING PERSON: The person reporting that they or another person experienced sexual misconduct as defined in this policy.
 This person may also be the Complainant.

-RESPONDENT: The person who is reported to be the perpetrator of conduct that could constitute sexual misconduct.
+RESPONDENT: The person who is reported to have committed conduct that could constitute sexual misconduct.

 RESPONDENT RESOURCE COORDINATOR (RRC) TEAM: The University has designated the RRC team to provide assistance to any student accused of sexual misconduct.
-The RRC may meet with the Respondent to assist with: obtaining emotional support through counseling; navigating the disciplinary and/or resolution processes; obtaining other supportive measures; and assisting with other questions and concerns.
-The RRC team also provides ongoing assistance through any University and/or criminal justice review, investigation, or resolution process.
-Members of the RRC can be reached by emailing respondentresource@villanova.edu or calling 610-519-8807.
-Members of the RRC do not act as legal counsel and generally are unable to serve as advisors in University disciplinary proceedings.
+The RRC may meet with the Respondent to assist with: accessing emotional support; connecting with on campus and community resources, outlining available supportive measures; and assisting with other questions and concerns to address the matter under this policy.
+Members of the RRC Team are available 9 am to 5 pm, Monday-Friday and can be reached by emailing respondentresource@villanova.edu or calling 610-519-8807.
+Members of the RRC Team do not act as legal counsel and do not serve as advisors in University proceedings.

-RESPONSIBLE EMPLOYEE: All employees (except for confidential resources listed in Section IV.B) must report any and all incidents of sexual misconduct to the Title IX Coordinator or a Deputy Title IX Coordinator (as outlined in the Title IX Notice contained in Appendix C), regardless of where or when the incident occurred and whether or not the "responsible employee" witnessed the incident or learned of it through the Complainant, Respondent or a third party.
+RESPONSIBLE EMPLOYEE: All employees (except for confidential resources listed in Section IV.A) are Responsible Employees, meaning they are required to report any and all incidents of sexual misconduct to the Title IX Coordinator or a Deputy Title IX Coordinator (as outlined in the Title IX Notice contained in Appendix B), regardless of where or when the incident occurred and whether or not the Responsible Employee witnessed the incident or learned of it through the Complainant, Respondent or a third party.